cdig/cd-module-starter/README.md

 # cdModule Template

+For nice documentation, take a look at the [cd-module project](http://github.com/cdig/cd-module).

 ## There Will Be Bugs
 This is still an alpha!
 The format for modules is rapidly evolving, and as such, this template project might lag a bit behind the current state of the art.
 I will try really hard to keep it updated.
 But if something seems fishy, it probably is.